filamentgroup/responsive-carousel/README.md

 </div>
 ```

-When it reaches the end or beginning of the list the inserted navigation links (`a.next` and `a.prev`) will be decorated with an additional `disabled` class.
+When it reaches the end or beginning of the list, the inserted navigation links (`a.next` and `a.prev`) will be decorated with an additional `disabled` class.
 This class receives no properties from the library by default.

 For a demo see `test/functional/no-loop.html`.